sparkbox/standard/best_practices/README.md

 Devices
 -------

-* Device testing should be done on all available devices (And we have several of them).
+* Device testing should be done on all available devices (and we have several of them).